rerun-io/rerun/.github/pull_request_template.md

 To run all checks from `main`, comment on the PR with `@rerun-bot full-check`.

 To deploy documentation changes immediately after merging this PR, add the `deploy docs` label.
-Note that your changes must be cherry-pickable to `docs-latest` without conflicts.
-In case of conflicts, you should remove the label and perform the cherry-pick manually after merging.